Galleria degli Uffizi

 High Renaissance to Mannerism

-In the third corridor, Michelangelo dazzles with the Doni Tondo, a depiction of the Holy Family that steals the High Renaissance show in room 25.
+Michelangelo dazzles with the Doni Tondo, a depiction of the Holy Family that steals the High Renaissance show in Room 35.
 The composition is unusual – Joseph holding an exuberant Jesus on his muscled mother's shoulder as she twists round to gaze at him, the colours as vibrant as when they were first applied in 1506–08.
 It was painted for wealthy Florentine merchant Agnolo Doni (who hung it above his bed) and bought by the Medici for Palazzo Pitti in 1594.